MichaelC001/chatgpt-in-terminal/README.md

 Dynamic skills: drop a `.py` file into `skills/` exporting `tool` (OpenAI tool schema) and `handle(**kwargs)` (returns JSON-serializable data).
 It will be auto-loaded at startup.

+Mentions/skills: you can surface behaviors via Markdown instructions or executable Python tools.
+Markdown prompts help guide the model but require an extra reasoning round; Python tools (`tool` + `handle`) run directly and are faster to execute (e.g., `@x` uses the `x_post_thread` tool).

 ### Related Projects

 [GPTerm implemented in C/C++](https://github.com/Ace-Radom/cGPTerm) by @Ace-Radom